The following is part one of a two-part article I recently wrote for the MiniTrends blog. Part two on Automated Alerts will be posted later this week.

 • PDF file export is not available.

-A better choice for many is Google Patents as it also covers Europe, is fairly simple to use, provides results that are easier to navigate, and allows you to export PDFs.
+A better choice for many is Google Patents, as it also covers Europe, is relatively simple to use, provides easier-to-navigate results, and allows you to export PDFs.

 So, why not use Google Patents for all of your work?
 There are drawbacks as well: